JulianAbaroa/AutoTheater-MCC/README.md

 - **MinHook:** Used for reliable function hooking.

 - **Halo Modding Community:** Contributions to the understanding of the Blam!
-Engine structures.
+Engine.

 ## Disclaimer

-This project is intended for educational and content creation purposes.
-AutoTheater-MCC is designed to work exclusively with Easy Anti-Cheat (EAC) disabled.
+**This project is intended for educational and content creation purposes.** AutoTheater-MCC is designed to work exclusively with **Easy Anti-Cheat (EAC) disabled**.
 The developer does not condone or support the use of this tool in a manner that violates software terms of service.

+*Note: AutoTheater is in its early stages of development and may cause unexpected game crashes.*

 **Legal:** Halo: The Master Chief Collection © Microsoft Corporation.
 AutoTheater-MCC was created under Microsoft's ["Game Content Usage Rules"](https://www.xbox.com/en-US/developers/rules) using game data and code structures from Halo: Reach, and it is not endorsed by or affiliated with Microsoft.